Sarmizegetusa/Coding-Challenge/README.md

 Prepopulate a couple Offering objects to use when creating a Purchase.

-Create a screen using Javascript (preferably using AngularJS 1.2, but feel free to use any or no framework), to create purchase.
+Create a screen using VueJS, to create purchase.
 It should have the following:

 * A way to select the Offering to purchase.
 * A field for the customer name.